-That means iPhone SE is easy to slip into smaller pockets, purses, and bags, and easier to hold and hold up for longer periods of time.
-Conversely, iPhone 6s Plus needs bigger pockets, purses, or bags, and takes more work to use one handed or to hold up for long periods of time.
+That means iPhone SE is easy to slip into smaller pockets and carrying bags, and easier to hold and hold up for longer periods of time.
+Conversely, iPhone 7 Plus needs bigger pockets, carrying bags, and takes more work to use one handed or to hold up for long periods of time.

-- If you want something to fit into your skinny jeans or tiny clutch, or something you can easily use one handed, you want iPhone SE.
+- If you want something to fit into your skinny jeans or tiny bag, or something you can easily use one handed, you want iPhone SE.

 That way there's not more stuff on the screen, simply bigger stuff that's easier to see and interact with.
 For anyone with visual accessibility needs, it's incredibly important to consider.

-- If a bigger interface is necessary for you to see and interact with your iPhone, get an iPhone 6 or iPhone 6s and use Display Zoom.
+- If a bigger interface is necessary for you to see and interact with your iPhone, get an iPhone 7 or iPhone 7 Plus and use Display Zoom.

-- If you want the golds, you have to go with iPhone SE or iPhone 6s.
+- If you want the new blacks or Product (RED), you have to go with iPhone 7 or iPhone 7 Plus.

-iPhone SE and iPhone 6s both have the top-of-the-line Apple A9 system-on-a-chip, which combines Apple's third generation 64-bit, dual-core processor with a silly fast graphics processor for the best performance in the business.
+iPhone SE has an Apple A9 system-on-a-chip, which combines Apple's third generation 64-bit, dual-core processor with a silly fast graphics processor for the best performance in the business.
 There's also an integrated M9 coprocessor for motion sensing and unplugged "Hey Siri" and an advance image signal processor (ISP) for the most true-to-life photography possible.

-- If you want maximum power and power efficiency, get iPhone SE or iPhone 6s.
+- If you want maximum power and power efficiency, get iPhone 7.

 iPhone SE gets tremendously great battery life.
 Up to 14 hours of talk, 10 days standby, 13 hours of web browsing and video playback, and 50 hours of audio.

-iPhone 6s gets just as tremendous battery life.
-Up to 14 hours of talk, 10 days standby, 10 to 11 hours of web browsing and video playback, and 50 hours of audio.
+iPhone 7 gets just as tremendous battery life.
+Up to 14 hours of talk, 10 days standby, 13 hours of web browsing and wireless video playback, and 40 hours of wireless audio.

-iPhone 6s Plus gets crazy good battery life.
-Up to 24 hours of talk, 16 days of standby, 12 hours of web browsing, 14 hours of video, and 80 hours of audio.
+iPhone 7 Plus gets crazy good battery life.
+Up to 21 hours of talk, 16 days of standby, 15 hours of web browsing, 14 hours of wireless video, and 60 hours of wireless audio.

 Who should get iPhone SE?

-If you want the smallest iPhone available, one that'll fit into the smallest pocket or pouch, but that still has all the power and capabilities Apple has to offer, you want iPhone SE.
+If you want the smallest iPhone available, one that'll fit into the smallest pocket or pouch, but still has a fairly recent processor and camera, you want iPhone SE.